-Presently churches and retreat planners have to calculate the logistics of bringing portable water to their events because there is no drinking water up in the mountains, back in the woods.
-(This is a costly bother to the overall program.
-In July, 2024 Los Domos had over 450 people days.)
+Prior to June 2025 churches and retreat planners had to calculate the logistics of bringing portable water to their events because there is no drinking water up in the mountains, back in the woods.
+(This was a costly bother to the overall program.
+For example, in the month of July, 2024 Los Domos hosted over 450 people days.)

 Implementing improvements to the water system at Los Domos will serve visitors and contribute to the growth of the use of the facility.